 - You can provide templates for processes such as these.
 The completed templates can be an assessable part of the group work outputs.

-- Structure the group work so that students must submit several items at milestone points, and require students to identify each student's contribution so that problems can be addressed in a timely way.
+- Structure the group work so that students must submit several items at milestone points, and require the groups to identify each student's contribution so that problems can be addressed in a timely way.

 - Make public to the group all formative and summative feedback about group processes and products.